armelyahaura/delta-roblox/README.md

 ## Welcome to the Solara Executor repository!

 ### Repository Description:
 This repository houses the Delta Executor, a powerful Roblox script executor designed for enhancing your gaming experience.
-Get ready to unlock new possibilities and elevate your gameplay with the Solara Executor.
+Get ready to unlock new possibilities and elevate your gameplay with the Delta Executor.

 ### Topics:
 - delta executor